SAGAtheme/SAGA/README.md

 - [Logseq](https://github.com/SAGAtheme/Logseq)
 - [Font](https://github.com/SAGAtheme/nvchad)

-## Showcase
-A list of complete setups using the SAGA colourscheme along with screenshots can be found [here](https://github.com/SAGAtheme/Showcase).
-If you want to submit your setup feel free to open a pull request or create an issue.

 ## Contributing
 If you want to create or share a theme using the SAGA palette for an application that does not yet have one you can submit a [PR](https://github.com/SAGAtheme/SAGA/pulls).